Pansenti/SyntroCore/README.md

-# SyntroCore
+# SyntroCore - Syntro the cloud compute library

-The core Syntro libraries and applications for running a Syntro cloud.
+The core libraries, headers and applications for running a Syntro cloud.

 #### Applications